dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 ## SSH over SSM kind of sucks

-Like us, you may have some tooling which depends on being able to ssh to many hosts in a fleet.
-If thats the case, AWS provides support for using SSM as a proxy command for SSH.
+Like us, you may have some tooling that depends on being able to ssh to many hosts in a fleet.
+If that's the case, AWS supports using SSM as a proxy command for SSH.
 Say you want to be able to do something like:

 ```sh
 ssh user@i-abcd1234